ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Earlier mentioning of error cases.

+* Clearer distinction between maintaining the history of TRL updates and preparing the response to a diff query.

 * Both success and error responses have a CBOR map as payload.